 A brain injury is one of the most serious injuries that a person can suffer from.
 Every day, 153 Americans die from injuries that include a traumatic brain injury (TBI), according to the Centers for Disease Control and Prevention (CDC).
 Those who survive can face effects that last a lifetime as serious brain injuries rarely heal completely.

 If you or a loved one is suffering from a brain injury caused by another person’s negligence, then you may have the right to recover compensation.
-Find out your legal options by speaking to an experienced Fairfax brain injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP.
-You can schedule a free consultation by calling (703) 498-2928 or by filling out our online contact form.
+Find out your legal options by speaking to an experienced Northern Virginia brain injury lawyer at Koonz McKenney Johnson & DePaolis LLP.
+You can schedule a free consultation by filling out our online contact form.

 A concussion is a mild form of traumatic brain injury that can cause a loss of consciousness for a few seconds or minutes.
 When conscious, the person may appear dazed, confused and disoriented.

 A contusion is a result of a direct impact on a person’s head, causing a bruise on the brain.
 Due to swelling, surgical intervention may be necessary to release pressure and keep oxygen flow to the brain at a safe level.

 Diffuse Axonal typically results from a severe jolt, shaking, or sudden and powerful rotation of the head, causing widespread brain damage.
 The brain hits against the interior skull as the head moves and will suffer damage in multiple places.
 This type of TBI is one of the most commonly seen in car accidents.

 Coup-contrecoup often occurs when the force of an impact on one side of the brain causes the opposite side to be forced against the skull.

 Penetration is when an impact breaks the skull, causing pieces of bone and/or a foreign object to enter the skull cavity and severely damage the brain.